“Highly professional and meticulous work. They truly listened to my needs and communicated very responsively. Very satisfied with the work done.”

 Google review (INTL) , a year ago

-Google review (SL) , a year ago
+Google review (SL) , 10 months ago

 A translated style guide tells people what the English guidelines say in their language.
 A multilingual style guide tells them how to apply those principles in their language.
 For example, French has formal and informal registers that English does not differentiate in the same way.
 A good French style guide specifies which register the brand uses and in what contexts, which a simple translation of the English guide would never address.